luftedar/My-Portfolio/README.md

 # My Portfolio

-> My first HTML&CSS&JavaScript project in Microverse.
+> Projects that build in the first module of the Microverse.
+Build with HTML CSS and JavaScript.

 ![screenshot](./app_screenshot.png)